StuartHadfield/stuarthadfield.github.io/_posts/2017-11-18-surfing-and-coding-what-do-they-have-in-common.md

 So, how does this relate to software development?
 Well, in the same way that many people aspire to that surfer aesthetic, despite having no real knowledge of how difficult or tiresome or even unpleasant it sometimes is, everybody nowadays wants to talk AI.
 Everybody wants to talk ML.
 Everybody wants to talk blockchain.
 Every other person wants to combine all of these to propose a new AI-based-blockchain-solution-mobile-app that will make them a billionaire.
 The tech scene is exciting, and the privilege of being deeply involved in it is exciting too.

 But, it's hard.
 I've been messing around on computers for a long time, I've done the four year courses, the subjects in school, and there are still things that have me falling down - of course.
-Sometimes this gets me discouraged, but then I look at some of the greats in the industry, and realise, even they make mistakes and have to learn something new every day.
+Sometimes this gets me discouraged, but then I look at some of the greats in the industry, and realise, even they make mistakes and often have to learn something new every day.

 {% highlight ruby %}